Knabrostræde 5

 Knabrostræde 5 is a Neoclassical property located in the Old Town of Copenhagen, Denmark.
 It was listed on the Danish registry of protected buildings and places in 1986.
 Lorenz von Stein resided in the building as a lodger with a widow on the second floor during his short spell as a volunteer in the Schleswig Holsten Lauenborgske Cancellie.

 History

 The buildings at the site were destroyed in the Copenhagen Fire of 1795.
 The current building was constructed in 1798-1800 for the merchants Michael Pedersen Kierkegaard (1756-1838) and Mads Nielsen Røjen (died 1827).
 Kiergegaard's wife, Kirstine Nielsdatter, Royen's sister, had died in 1806.
-He was later second time married to Ane Sørensdatter Lund, who had served as a maid in the household., by whome he became the father of the philosopher Søren Kierkegaard, but the family had by then moved to a now demolished building on Nytorv.
+He was later married to Ane Sørensdatter Lund, who had served as a maid in the household, by whom he became the father of the philosopher Søren Kierkegaard, but the family had by then moved to a now demolished building on Nytorv.